jonpither/lein-pallet-fuz/README.md

 Consult the [sample-project.clj](https://github.com/jonpither/lein-pallet-fuz/blob/stable/sample-project.clj) file here.
 You'll need to setup github as to authorise using the ssh keypair you want to use.
 Github has the 'deployment key' feature exactly for this purpose.

+You should also test your application localled with `lein ring server`.

 ## Limitations

 This plugin is quite simple so if you want to do more with Pallet then you should probably just rip this code and do whatever.
 It could be possible in the future to make this plugin extensible but right now it isnt.